JesusOyola/JesusOyola/README.md

 ### Hi I´m Jesus, I´m a Fullstack Developer 👋

-I am an experienced Full-stack developer, I have +2 years experience work with JavaScript, Typescript.
+I am an experienced Full-stack developer, I have +2 years experience work with JavaScript, Typescript and Angular +2.

 My favourite technologies it's an Angular.
 I have also experience with Node.js, SQL, Mysql, work with API any service and create own RESTfull API